vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/08_vihita-vyavasthAna-paddhatiH.md

 <details><summary>English</summary>

 6. What course is it, mother! (ambike) that is midway between detrimental and expedient karmas?
-All actions rest solely on the quality of being expedient and detrimen- tal upayapayala).
+All actions rest solely on the quality of being expedient and detrimental upayapayala).
 </details>